Architecture of Aarhus: Architects

 The architect who have had the largest impact on Aarhus is arguably Hack Kampmann (1856–1920).
 Kampmann worked in the Art Nouveau National Romantic style and designed a number of important buildings in Aarhus at the turn of the 20th century.
 The Custom House from 1897, the Theatre from 1900 and Marselisborg Palace from 1902 are some of the finest National Romantic works and are symptomatic for the development of the city at the time.
 C. F. Møller (1898–1988) also had a large impact and is responsible for some of the largest public institutions in the city, the University from 1933 and the Municipal Hospital from 1935, both designed in the Functionalist style.
 Situated on opposite sides of the same street the university and hospital complexes complement each other with similar styles but their own individual expressions.
 C.F.
 Møller later designed the State and University Library extension for the university and the "Grey" building of the Cathedral School.
 Other important figures include Sophus Frederik Kühnel (1851–1930) who worked in Revivalism and designed Mejlborg, Vilhelm Theodor Walther (1819–1892) who designed several churches in Romanesque revival, Hjalmar Kjær (1803–1863) who built the Five Sisters and Ludvig Petersen (1848–1935) who designed many of the schools in Aarhus.

 Today Aarhus is home to a number of architect companies many of which work internationally.
 The best known may be schmidt hammer lassen architects, C. F. Møller Architects and Arkitema Architects.
 C. F. Møller Architects is still the primary architect for many of the university expansion projects and is responsible for 70% of the Aarhus University campus.
 Other important architect companies based in Aarhus are Kjær & Richter, CEBRA, Cubo Architects, Friis & Moltke, aarhus arkitekterne and Møller & Grønborg.
 The landscape architect company Schønherr has worked on several projects in Aarhus transforming urban landscapes into green spaces and in 2015 it won the contest to transform Bispetorv from a parking lot to an open square with trees and recreational areas.

 Organizations

 The citizen organization of "Foreningen for Bykultur i Aarhus" (Association for City-culture in Aarhus) was established in 1967 by then mayor Steffen Bernhardt Jensen in order to create understanding for and guard the aesthetic and cultural historic values of the city.
 The organization is not attached to any political party and is a meeting spot for the citizens of Aarhus to discuss and share their interest in the city's history, architecture and physical planning.
-It is an independent local department of the nation-wide "Landsforeningen for Bygnings- og Landskabskultur" (National Association for Building- and Landscape-culture).
+It is an independent local department of the nationwide "Landsforeningen for Bygnings- og Landskabskultur" (National Association for Building- and Landscape-culture).

 Bernhardt Jensen was instrumental in securing and preserving central and historic parts of central Aarhus, including the Latin Quarter.